linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.07.2025
+- Topic: The social media algorithm labyrinth
+- Directory: /posts/2025/July/15
+- Description: ``` Algorithms out, humanity in!
+It's time to reclaim our digital spaces and truly connect.
+No more endless scrolls, just genuine interaction. #Linkspreed #Web4 ```

 ### 14.07.2025
 - Topic: TheWestern Community
 - Directory: /posts/2025/July/14